saniamir134/BIS15L_W2026_Group12/README.md

 Welcome!

 This is Group 12's page.
+Our names are Sania, Mason, and Arturo.

 Data we are analyzing:
 https://datadryad.org/dataset/doi:10.5061/dryad.8b83gn8